seL4/sel4webserver/README.md

 as an network access point for the other VMs.
 It would be possible to modify which static website is being served by modifying the static html files located in `/run/site/` in the Linux guest's file system.
 If you don't have [odroid-xu4][odroid-xu4] to test this project you still can use emulation.
 Please see "Configure: Single VM Webserver (qemu-arm-virt)".
-Notice: currently you will have no network in qemu.
+Notice: check "Configure networking (qemu-arm-virt)" to learn more about this topic".

 [odroid-xu4]:https://wiki.odroid.com/odroid-xu4/odroid-xu4
 ## Plans